How To Send Email in Laravel With SMTP (Code Snippets Included)

 Laravel is an open-source PHP framework that makes it faster and easier to build web applications.
 It includes built-in modules, route handling, easy database migration, and security features that streamline and speed up the process of developing PHP-based websites and applications.

-Because websites and applications often need to send transactional emails such as account notifications, password reset messages, and support tickets, it’s crucial to make sure email is configured and working before starting development.
+Because websites and applications often need to send transactional emails, such as account notifications, password reset messages, and support tickets, it’s crucial to ensure email is configured and working before starting development.

 Laravel Mail vs. PHP Mail() Function